Chamblen12/DataViz_Final_Proj/updates.md

 ## April 27th Before Class
 Pretty up the first page of shint, treid adding a comparative boxplot but still not working. multiple pages still not working

+##April 27th After Class
+Actually added together the two tabs.
+Working on last plot where a user can see a players tournament stat averages to pga tour avg on a course